Skip to main content

 Provision an Application Using YAML from GitHub

-1. In the Backstage sidebar, go to Create and CHOOSE Provisioning Digital.ai Deploy via YAML from GitHub using the xl-cli Template.
+1. In the Backstage sidebar, go to Create and select Provisioning Digital.ai Deploy via YAML from GitHub using the xl-cli tile.

 3. Enter your username or Github organization in GitHub organization section.